thatandromeda/lc_site/about/content/data-cleaning.md

 ## Introduction

 The goal of data cleaning with this project was to give people new ways of exploring the collection by encouraging the neural net to cluster on _conceptually meaningful content_.
-For example, a cluster that contains <!-- TODO: zoom to Anthony/Stanton part, possibly linked from an image below -->lots of documents about women's suffrage is conceptually meaningful.
+For example, a cluster that contains [lots of documents about women's suffrage](/explore.html?xmin=5.55&xmax=5.65&ymin=18.365&ymax=18.45) is conceptually meaningful.
 By contrast, it's not conceptually meaningful to cluster documents because they share the same meaningless strings of characters due to OCR errors.
 It's somewhat meaningful to cluster different editions of the same newspaper together, because they have the same title and location of publication — but it isn't _helpful_, because it repeats information we already have from Library of Congress metadata.

 I created a number of filters to encourage meaningful clustering by suppressing OCR errors, artifacts of the digitization process, and terms that indicated _format_ more than _content_.
 These are described below, with links to source code.
 They are shell scripts where possible, due to the lightning-fast performance of UNIX tools, and Python scripts where they require complex calculation or integration with other Python scripts (external tools or other parts of my codebase).